chauff/cse1500-web-transcripts/Assignment-3.md

 git commit -n "First commit"
 ```

 *If you want to deploy your game elsewhere, feel free to do so*!
+MDN has a good [article](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/deployment) on deploying a Node.js/Express application to production.

+### Videotaping

 As an alternative, make a screencast of your game and upload it to a video hosting platform such as [vimeo](https://vimeo.com/upload) or [YouTube](https://www.youtube.com/).